 For general information on scholarship responsibilities, please follow the links below:

-Each Theatre scholarship student is required to participate actively in departmental work by working in some capacity--be it running crew or serving as an actor--on a minimum of two main season productions each semester (Dance scholarship student responsibilities are listed separately below).
+Each Theatre scholarship student is required to participate actively in departmental work by working in some capacity--be it running crew or serving as an actor--on a minimum of one main season production each semester (Dance scholarship student responsibilities are listed separately below).

 Scholarship assignments are definitely of a "job" nature and are made for each production at the earliest possible time and, whenever possible, before actual work begins on that production.
 Students will be given their preference of job assignment whenever possible.
 However, students should also be willing to accept a wide range of responsibilities so that they receive a variety of production experiences.

 Every effort will be made by the department to keep demands on the time of scholarship students reasonable.
 If a student is unable to work on the required one main season production per semester, the student may petition the scholarship director to complete a crew assignment by working 40 hours in a shop under the supervision of the shop administrators.
 The petition must be presented as near to the beginning of the affected semester as possible to facilitate any reassignments that are necessary.
 Petitions received after crew assignments are posted are not guaranteed consideration.